iDoka/awesome-canbus/README.md

 ### Hardware related tools

-* [CAN Bus Bit Timing Calculator](https://www.kvaser.com/support/calculators/bit-timing-calculator/) - online tool for obsolete SJA1000 and MCP2510 (probably it works for MCP2515).
+* [CAN Bus Bit Timing Calculator](https://www.kvaser.com/support/calculators/bit-timing-calculator/) - Online tool for obsolete SJA1000 and MCP2510 (probably it works for MCP2515).
 * [STM8S208 CAN Speed Calculator](https://github.com/iDoka/STM8S208-CAN-Speed-Calculator) - CAN Speed Calculator for STM8 (perhaps it also works for STM32 family).